 When the Claims Administrator considers your appeal, the Claims Administrator will not rely upon the initial benefit determination or, for voluntary second-level Appeals, to the earlier appeal determination.
 The review will be conducted by an appropriate reviewer who did not make the initial determination and who does not work for the person who made the initial determination.
-A voluntary second-level review will be conducted by an appropriate reviewer who did not make the initial determination or the first-level appeal determination and who does not work for the person who made the initial determination or the first-level appeal determination.
+A voluntary second-level review will be conducted by an appropriate reviewer who did not make the initial determination and who does not work for the person who made the initial determination or the first-level appeal determination and who does not work for the person who made the initial determination or first-level appeal determination.

-If the denial was based in whole or in part on a medical judgment, including whether the treatment is experimental, investigational, or not medically necessary, the reviewer will consult with a health care professional who has the appropriate training and experience in the medical field involved in making the judgment.
-This health care professional will not be one who was consulted in making an earlier determination or who works for one who was consulted in making an earlier determination.
+If the denial was based in whole or in part on a medical judgment, including whether the treatment is Experimental or Investigational, or not Medically Necessary, the reviewer will consult with a health care professional who has the appropriate training and experience in the medical field involved in making the judgment.
+This health care professional will not be one who was consulted in making an earlier determination or who works for one who was consulted in making an earlier.